 4. Make sure to use a cushion.

 Whatever you do, do not elevate your legs on a table or a desk without using a cushion.
 If you are putting your legs right on the hard surface, then you run the risk of even more problems.
 You’ll at least get some pain in your legs or bruising.
 So be sure to find a pillow or a cushion to pad your legs.

 It’s also important to make sure your neck and back are properly supported.
-This aids in achieving the right angle (such as keeping legs tilted at about 45 degrees at the appropriate height with knees slightly bent) to ensure proper circulation.
+This aids in achieving the right angle (such as keeping legs tilted at about 45 degrees at the appropriate height with knees slightly bent) to ensure proper blood circulation.